wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

   You might need to regenerate and reconfigure the API token periodically depending on the TTL configuration.

 **Operations for Applications API token**

-For a limited number of integrations, you can still use an Operations for Applications API token.
+For a limited number of integrations, you must still use an Operations for Applications API token.
 It is recommended that the API token is associated with a [service account](csp_service_accounts.html) that has the **Proxies** permission.
 As a user with the **Admin** service role, you can create a service account with the **Proxies** permission and generate an API token for it.
 Then, you can install the Wavefront proxy and set up your integration to pass the API token of the service account.
 It is recommended that you gradually switch to using server to server OAuth apps which authenticate with more secure VMware Cloud services access tokens.

 To understand how you can manage the API tokens for service accounts, see [Managing the Operations for Applications API Tokens for a Service Account](csp_api_tokens.html#managing-the-operations-for-applications-api-tokens-for-a-service-account).